 A mode of seeing, describing, and analyzing the cultural texts, events, and political and social desires shaping our current and possible relationships to the analytic category of environmentalism.
 An invitation to think both against and with other disciplines, to improvise a common conversation, to stake out and describe an environmental sensibility that can account for transformations in key terms like “knowledge,” “nature,” “humanities,” and “culture.”

-In the spring, we’ll be publishing short manifestos from leading environmental humanities scholars on what the word “resilience” means to them.
-Before they weigh in, we’d like to hear what it means to you.
+In 2014, we published short manifestos from leading environmental humanities scholars on what the word “resilience” means to them.
+Please download our inaugural issue through Project Muse or JSTOR to read their responses.